rav4kumar/op4/README.md

    - We have the correct DBC for newer Hyundais(2019+ and have built in navigation) to pull speed limit information from head unit over can bus, There is a toggle to do this `Pull Hyundai Navigation Speed Limit`.
 O.S.M. will use both database and car head unit input to decide speed limit.
    - https://www.youtube.com/watch?v=hTuvA6o6gjY

-***SPAS***
+***SPAS (what is safety??)***
 ----------
+   - best in class safety with python if and elif.
    - Install `SPAS` for EMS366 vehicles (most Genesis, Kia Stinger, Kona).
    - Install `SPAS_EEMS11` for EV's / Hybrids.
    - Install `SPAS_EMS11` for everything else
    - SPAS currently supports EMS366 and EMS11!
 EMS11 NEEDS testing(!!BE CAREFUL!!), EMS366 has been stable in all of my testing but in no way does that mean trust it.
 At its current stage, DO NOT TRUST IT AND ALWAYS BE READY TO TAKE OVER WHEN USING SPAS!!!
-   - Sends parking assist messages up to 38mph, With safety code to do the following and more, Rate limit, Override disengage, OpenPilot Correctly! handles all 8 states of MDPS_stat.
+   - Sends parking assist messages up to 38mph( which you can change.), With safety code to do the following and more, Rate limit, Override disengage, OpenPilot Correctly! handles all 8 states of MDPS_stat.
 OpenPilot can understand all MDPS faults and react accordingly.
    - OpenPilot disables on override.
    - Overried driver torque thresehold is 2.2 nm and is set in "carcontroller.py".
    - OpenPilot winds up and unwinds on spas enable so no jerk.